wavemaker/docs/learn/app-development/deployment/deployment-overview.md

 ### Automatation

-Automate the CI-CD pipelines to configure a private cloud.
-For example, AWS (Amazon Web Services), Azure, GCP (Google Cloud Provider), Digital Ocean, or an on-premise environment like VMware or Hyper-V. To learn more about configuring your application to a CI-CD pipeline, see [WaveMaker Release Management](/learn/app-development/deployment/release-management).
+Automate the CI-CD pipelines to configure a private cloud provider, including AWS (Amazon Web Services), Azure, GCP (Google Cloud Provider), Digital Ocean, and on-premise environments like VMware or Hyper-V. To learn more about configuring your application to a CI-CD pipeline, see [WaveMaker Release Management](/learn/app-development/deployment/release-management).

 ![deploy to cloud](/learn/assets/deploy-to-cloud.png)